 As for EBITDA and net income, this is very healthy growth.
 Facebook undoubtedly has excellent financial indicators.

-Based on Facebook’s second quarter earnings released in the beginning of the August, they show no sign of slow down.
+Based on Facebook’s second-quarter earnings released at the beginning of August, they show no sign of slowing down.
 Revenue grew year-over-year by 56% and net income by more than 100%.

 |In millions $||2020||2021|